Apply through Clearing

 They say Final Year is the hardest and I totally agree it is but that is the challenge as learning is not always meant to be easy.
 We only had one lecture a week for the research project in semester A, the rest were seminars to do with Research and Special Educational needs.
 Research Project was split into two sections: a proposal of our research project and presenting it as a presentation.
 This gave the tutors insight about how we thought through our question as it had to be a small example due to the time restrictions so that we focused on the question we wanted to answer.

 I was grateful for this as I was able to use the proposed plan as my main structure for the writing part in part two which saved me so much time and effort.
 I would suggest that you use part one of the research as your layout in part two.

 On a personal level, my time at Herts has been amazing even with the challenges that I had to face within the university and school of education are an amazing team to be a part of as they supported me to voice my ideas and express them to the relevant people.

 As said previously I was passionate about people seeing passed the wheelchair and because of my personal challenges at university.
 I then realised I wanted to start my own business as a disability awareness coordinator as I feel that I can educate people on how to how to communicate with people with different disabilities.
 I have my Canine Partner still waiting for my partnership and I will have him work alongside me in this new journey.
 So, I have new experiences happening in my life after university which is exciting.

 Katie - Why I chose herts

 Why I chose Herts

-I chose herts because I could commute from home, also I had to take my care needs into consideration.
-Herts offered me the course I wanted to do which was education needs with special education needs.
-I wanted to learn more about special education needs in a broader context as I knew about Cerebral Palsy because I live with it myself.
+I chose Herts because I could commute from home and because of my care needs had to be taken into consideration.
+Also, Herts they offered the course I wanted to do which was Education Needs with Special Education Needs.
+I wanted to learn more about special education needs in a broader content because I know about cerebral palsy as I live with it myself.